100% FREE CONSULTATION

 Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs), are often prescribed to help individuals manage symptoms of depression and anxiety.
 Other medications, such as prazosin, may be used to target specific PTSD symptoms like nightmares and sleep disturbances.

-Compensation in a personal injury claim can help cover various financial losses associated with your PTSD.
-This includes medical expenses, therapy costs, prescription medications, and any other necessary medical treatments.
+A Fort Lauderdale PTSD injury claim may include medical expenses, therapy costs, prescription medications, and any other necessary medical treatments.
 You may be able to seek compensation for lost wages if your PTSD has caused you to be unable to work or has affected your earning capacity.

-Compensation for PTSD can also include non-economic damages.
-Non-economic damages refer to the emotional and psychological impact of the injury.
-This can include compensation for pain and suffering, loss of enjoyment of life, and emotional distress caused by the traumatic event and subsequent PTSD.
+Compensation for PTSD can also include compensation for pain and suffering, loss of enjoyment of life, and emotional distress caused by the traumatic event and subsequent PTSD.

 Fort Lauderdale PTSD Lawyer